terminaldweller/mutator/README.md

 #### For a detailed list, you can view `tests.md` under `docs`.<br/>

 * The Dev method is TDD so of course, we currently have TDD tests.
-* For static analysis tools, mutator uses [Coverity](https://scan.coverity.com/projects/bloodstalker-mutator) which is integrated with [Travic CI](https://travis-ci.org/bloodstalker/mutator) so it runs everytime on every commit.<br/>
+* For static analysis tools, mutator uses [Coverity](https://scan.coverity.com/projects/bloodstalker-mutator) which is integrated with [Travic CI](https://travis-ci.org/bloodstalker/mutator) so it runs every time on every commit.<br/>
 * For dynamic analysis tools, currently mutator is using [Valgrind](http://valgrind.org).
 You can run it using `./mutator.sh -test mutator-lvl0 valgrind`.
 You do need to have `valgrind` installed.<br/>
 * The code will be reviewed after the first pre-release version.
 I'm hoping to find some reviewers but if not, I'll have to do it myself.<br/>
 * There will be unit tests after a first pre-release version.<br/>